What is a DNA Paternity Test and What are the Best Options?

 - A child can also get a paternity test.
 This happens most often with children who were adopted or who grew up without a father and want to learn for certain who their father is.
 Legally, anyone can request that the person they suspect to be their father take a paternity test, but different states have different rules about whether the possible father has to agree.

 - If a child has a legal guardian, then the guardian also has the right to ask for a paternity test for the child, even if the guardian isn’t a biological relative.

-How to Choose the Best At-Home Paternity Test Kit?
+Choosing the Right At-Home Paternity Test Kit

 1. Accuracy.
 When shopping around for a paternity test, first focus on accuracy.
 Most top paternity test companies promise 99.9% accuracy, but you should also look for official certification from a body like the American Association of Blood Banks (AABB), which would confirm that the testing is carried out at a certified, professional facility.
 In addition, make sure that the company guarantees your confidentiality.